-Example 1: The /config directory is divided into three subdirectories: current, stored, and default. /config directory t Each of the files in these subdirectories represents one data structure regarding the configuration of the unit.
+The /config directory is divided into three subdirectories: current, stored, and default.
+Each of the files in these subdirectories represent one data structure regarding the configuration of the unit.
 These files can be used to make a backup copy of the unit's configuration parameters or to copy configuration parameters from one unit to another.